Snowden disclosures: March

 The NSA has spied on the Chinese technology company Huawei.
 Huawei is a leading manufacturer of smartphones, tablets, mobile phone infrastructure, and WLAN routers and installs fiber optic cable.
 According to Der Spiegel this "kind of technology ... is decisive in the NSA's battle for data supremacy."
 The NSA, in an operation named "Shotgiant", was able to access Huawei's email archive and the source code for Huawei's communications products.
 The US government has had longstanding concerns that Huawei may not be independent of the People's Liberation Army and that the Chinese government might use equipment manufactured by Huawei to conduct cyberespionage or cyberwarfare.
-The goals of the NSA operation were to assess the relationship between Huawei and the PLA, to learn more the Chinese government's plans and to use information from Huawei to spy on Huawei's customers, including Iran, Afghanistan, Pakistan, Kenya, and Cuba.
-Former Chinese President Hu Jintao, the Chinese Trade Ministry, banks, as well as telecommunications companies were also targeted by the NSA.
+The goals of the NSA operation were to assess the relationship between Huawei and the PLA, to learn more about the Chinese government's plans, and to use information from Huawei to spy on Huawei's customers, including Iran, Afghanistan, Pakistan, Kenya, and Cuba.
+Former Chinese President Hu Jintao, the Chinese Trade Ministry, banks, as well as telecommunications companies, were also targeted by the NSA.

 The Intercept published a document of an NSA employee discussing how to build a database of IP addresses, webmail, and Facebook accounts associated with system administrators so that the NSA can gain access to the networks and systems they administer.

 At the end of March 2014, Der Spiegel and The Intercept published, based on a series of classified files from the archive provided to reporters by NSA whistleblower Edward Snowden, articles related to espionage efforts by GCHQ and NSA in Germany.
 The British GCHQ targeted three German internet firms for information about Internet traffic passing through internet exchange points, important customers of the German internet providers, their technology suppliers as well as future technical trends in their business sector and company employees.
 The NSA was granted by the Foreign Intelligence Surveillance Court the authority for blanket surveillance of Germany, its people and institutions, regardless whether those affected are suspected of having committed an offense or not, without an individualized court order specifying on March 7, 2013.
-In addition Germany's chancellor Angela Merkel was listed in a surveillance search machine and database named Nymrod along with 121 others foreign leaders.
+In addition, Germany's chancellor Angela Merkel was listed in a surveillance search machine and database named Nymrod along with 121 other foreign leaders.
 As The Intercept wrote: "The NSA uses the Nymrod system to 'find information relating to targets that would otherwise be tough to track down,' according to internal NSA documents.
 Nymrod sifts through secret reports based on intercepted communications as well as full transcripts of faxes, phone calls, and communications collected from computer systems.
 More than 300 'cites' for Merkel are listed as available in intelligence reports and transcripts for NSA operatives to read."